jfecher/ante-website/content/docs/language.md

 `uniq Context` as well.
 Since there are no possible aliases to the context in scope however, we can locally treat it as `uniq` and get a `uniq NameData` anyway.
 Users of `Context.use_name` are now less constrained in how they use their `Context` since they may pass in an owned or shared object.

+Also note the use of `name: imm String` over `name: ref String`, this is because `context` is being converted to a `uniq Context`, which requires no alias of it be mutated.
+As a `ref String` could potentially be from the `Context.names` field, we'd get an error if we tried using a `uniq Context` and our `name: ref String` parameter simultaneously.
+The solution then is either to take `name` by value or as a reference type such as `imm` which cannot alias with `mut`/`ref` references.

 #### Shared Types